vSparkyy/2048-Expectimax/README.md

 - **R**: Reset the grid to its starting position.
 - **S**: Toggle the Expectimax solver, press again to disable.
 - **Q**: Continue the game if won already.
-- **Live Animation**: As the solver predicts the best moves, you can watch it seamlessly merge tiles live!
+- **Live Solving Animation**: As the solver predicts the best moves, you can watch it seamlessly merge tiles live!

 ## Credits